 Web search engines attempt to satisfy user's information suitable predefined search goal class is difficult because needs by ranking web pages with respect to queries.
-Web what user cares about varies a lot for different queries. search is a process of querying, learning, and In second class, people try to recognize search results. information need.
+Web what user cares about varies a lot for different queries. search is a process of querying, learning, and In second class, people try to recognize search results. reformulating.
+A series of interactions between user and First method used is learning interesting aspects of queries search engine can be necessary to satisfy a single by analyzing the clicked URLs directly from user clickinformation need.